All I Know So Far (song): Synopsis

-The video begins with Pink reading a bedtime story to her daughter Willow, who is bored of fairy tales and her mother's penchant for rhyming and singing as she tells her stories.
-She talks about her childhood, describing a girl who was angry at the world and constantly fought with her alcoholic mother.
-The young Pink jumps from her childhood home and lands as an adult in a world filled with music executives depicted as huge goblins in suits.
+The video begins with Pink reading a bedtime story to her daughter Willow, who is fed up of fairy tales and her mother's penchant for rhyming and singing as she tells her stories.
+She talks about her childhood, describing a girl who was angry at the world and constantly agrued with her alcoholic mother.
+The young Pink jumps from her childhood home and lands as an adult in a world filled with music executives depicted as three giant goblins in suits.
 She takes a boat to an island, where she meets her husband Hart and falls in love.
-Pink becomes annoyed with Hart and tries three times to kill him.
-The scene switches to black and white and features Pink pushing away masked people who are trying to grab at her.
+Pink gets angry at Hart and tries to kill him three times.
+The scene switches to black and white and features Pink pushing away masked people who are trying to catch her.
 Pink makes peace with her mother and the two embrace under a sunset.

-Back in the present, Pink kisses Willow on the cheek as she falls asleep and, back in the field, hugs Willow as a huge explosion comes towards them, leaving them as skeletons as she utters the final line "I will be with you 'til the world blows up".
+Back in the present, Pink kisses Willow on the forehead as the latter falls asleep - and back in the field - she hugs Willow as a massive explosion comes towards them, leaving them as two skeletons as she utters the final line: "I will be with you until the world blows up".